 All pupils will be treated equitably under the policy, with any factors that contributed to the behavioural incident identified and taken into account.

 When giving behaviour sanctions, staff will also consider what support could be offered to a pupil to help them to meet behaviour standards in the future.

-The academy may use 1 or more of the following sanctions in response to unacceptable behaviour:
+The academy uses the following sanctions in response to unacceptable behaviour: